Sleep Better with the Best Nootropics: A Comprehensive Guide

 Check them out:

-Reishi, often referred to as the "Queen of Mushrooms," is known for its calming and stress-reducing effects.
+Reishi, often referred to as the "Queen of Mushrooms," is known for its calming and stress-reducing effects, which may help to improve sleep.
 It contains bioactive compounds that promote relaxation and can be a game-changer for those struggling with anxiety-induced sleep disturbances.

 Cordyceps is another functional mushroom that has gained recognition for its energy-boosting qualities.
-However, it can also contribute to better sleep by enhancing endurance and oxygen utilization during the day, leaving you more relaxed at night.
+However, taking Cordyceps before bed can also contribute to better sleep by enhancing endurance and oxygen utilization during the day, leaving you more relaxed at night.

 Most research evaluates Cordyceps’ ability to increase blood flow and enhance performance, such as for athletes, but there is also some evidence to help us understand the effect this enhanced energy output has on sleep cycles.
 For instance: